Accessing the Library and Data from HTML

 Live Interactive Examples

-Coupon code example above shows a simple "order" level directives – only one coupon can be applied to the order.
+The coupon code example above shows a simple "order" level directives – only one coupon can be applied to the order.
 However, sometimes you will need to manipulate with specific products:

 - Display localized price of a specific product